Sleep Hygiene: 6 Healthy Habits for a Better Night’s Rest

-What are sleep habits?
+What is sleep hygiene?

 They are usually most effective when used alongside other strategies, such as cognitive behavioural therapy for insomnia.